nikitavoloboev/data/focusing/goals.md

 Focus on making and extending tools to solve problems & any frictions I have.

-Filter incoming streams of information to contain impactful things that inspire me.
+Filter incoming streams of information to contain only impactful things that inspire me.
 Meet more people.

 Cut time waste fully.
 No analytics.
 No compulsive behavior.
 Breathe, be mindful & create things that bring joy!